1/20

 3.12 · Simplify: tan/csc

 Simplify: tan x / csc x.
-Write as a fraction using cos x only (apply Pythagorean identity).
+Write as a fraction using sin and cos only.

 6/20